thiblahute/meson-website/Tutorial.md

     ninja

-Once you have set up your build directory the first time, you don't ever need to run the <tt>meson</tt> command again.
-You always just run <tt>ninja</tt>.
+Once you have set up your build directory the first time, you don't ever need to run the `meson` command again.
+You always just run `ninja`.
 Meson will automatically detect when you have done changes to build definitions and will take care of everything so users don't have to care.
 In this case the following output is produced.

     [1/1] Regenerating build files
     The Meson build system